 3. Reassembly is easy.

-The container slides back into place on the bottom and the lid clicks shut without the need for any latches or hooks.
+The coffee box slides back into place on the bottom and the lid clicks shut without the need for any latches or hooks.

 Main competitors to the Bellemain Burr Grinder

 While the function of each of these grinders remains fairly similar, there are a few details that could sway our choice depending on what we were looking for in grind consistency at our chosen setting.
-Check out how the Bellemain compares with these competitors:
+Check out how this burr grinder compares with its top competitors:

 Cuisinart DBM-8 Supreme